luisdiogo2071317/azure-docs.pt-pt/articles/monitoring-and-diagnostics/monitor-quick-resource-metric-alert-portal.md

 12. Clique em **Guardar**.

+13. A aplicação lógica pode demorar até cinco minutos a executar as ações.

 ## <a name="view-metrics-for-your-logic-app"></a>Ver as métricas da aplicação lógica

 1. Clique na opção **Monitorizar** existente no painel de navegação esquerdo.